radiatoryang/hedera/README.md

     - store ivy meshes directly in your project, or export to .OBJ (note: OBJ file format doesn't support vertex color nor UV2)
 - 25+ different ivy settings to tweak for your own presets! guide and user documentation is on the [Wiki](https://github.com/radiatoryang/hedera/wiki)
 - tested on Unity 5.6.7f1 and 2019.1.8 and 2021.2.0f1 (but probably works ok on other Unity versions too)
-- no HDRP or URP shaders included yet, maybe in 2022? lol
+- **no HDRP or URP shaders included** so you have to swap in your own, but everything else will still probably work OK
 - [changelog](https://github.com/radiatoryang/hedera/blob/master/CHANGELOG.md)

 ### installation